purarue/exobrain/src/content/blog/nginx-caddy-migration.md

 }
 ```

+<span style="font-size: 1rem">[semicolons aren't required in caddy, I just included them to trick the highlighting engine into giving it some nicer colors]</span>

 ### Websites

 For websites which have both frontend/backend pages, and CSS/JS, I deploy those at a subpath, like: